vidyagames998/vidyagames998.github.io/eldenring/index.md

 ## Radahn Fight

 Radahn is very tough boss, but thankfully he is also weak to rot.
+It's worth putting a couple points into mind to make rotting enemies easier, but not necessary.

 In the southern part of Caelid there's a church on the hill, head there and touch the grace.
 In the church is a red fountain where you should trade a dead dragon heart from killing the big dragon for rotten breath.
 This move requires 12 arcane and is why I recommend the hero class over the confessor class.